wkwkgood5/Fidelity-Project/README.md

 Transport the second set of instructions in between the split practice and testing stages, and prep ending messages.
 For Kang, split the practice and main testing stages into two.
 ## Update-version5-3.12 <br><br>
 Test the gaze function.<br><br>
-I created a extra white cube in `xbox_practice` scene for testing the gaze and put it on the green table.
+I created a extra white cube (just for test) in `xbox_practice` scene for testing the gaze and put it on the green table.
 So repeatedly look at the cube and moveaway to check if there is a log in the console window as "GazeOn"， "GazeOff".